swathi1810/Time-Series-Analysis/README.md

 ## Architecture

 It is very important to understand that the project is in a very early stage and there is no vital importance to the UI or how the output is produced.
 The output of the experiment is a minimal viable product.
+As long as there is an output, that is all the team should focus upon in the incent stage.

 ## OUTPUT